 4.8.
-Avoidance of other negative environmental and social impacts and respecting human rights and the rights of Indigenous Peoples
+Avoidance of other negative environmental and social impacts and respecting human rights and the rights of indigenous peoples

-- 65. The activity participants shall apply robust social and environmental safeguards to minimize and, where possible, avoid negative environmental and social impacts of the activity in accordance with the requirements contained in: - (a) Article 6.4 sustainable development tool5; - (b) Article 6.4 mechanism activity standard6; - (c) Article 6.4 mechanism activity cycle procedure for projects 7, including the provisions for local and global stakeholder consultation contained therein; - (d) Appeal and grievance processes under the Article 6.4 mechanism8; - (e) Any other relevant provisions developed by the Supervisory Body in this regard.
+- 65. The activity participants shall apply robust social and environmental safeguards to minimize and, where possible, avoid negative environmental and social impacts of the activity in accordance with the requirements contained in: - (a) The Article 6.4 mechanism Sustainable development tool; - (b) The Article 6.4 mechanism activity standard; - (c) The Article 6.4 mechanism activity procedure, including the provisions for local and global stakeholder consultation contained therein The Article 6.4 mechanism Appeals and grievance procedure; - (d) Any other relevant provisions developed by the Supervisory Body in this regard.